 Goodwill represents the excess of the purchase price in a business combination over the fair value of the net tangible and intangible assets acquired.
 Under ASC 350, "Intangibles - Goodwill and Other", goodwill is subject to an annual impairment test or more frequently if impairment indicators are present.
 Goodwill impairment is deemed to exist if the net book value of a reporting unit exceeds its estimated fair value.
-As of December 31, 2018, the Company operates in four reporting units within its operating segments.
+As of December 31, 2019, the Company operates in four reporting units within its operating segments.

-Goodwill reflects the excess of the consideration paid or transferred plus the fair value of contingent consideration and any non-controlling interest in the acquiree at the acquired at the acquired at the acquired at the acquired.
+Goodwill reflects the excess of the consideration paid or transferred plus the fair value of contingent consideration and any non-controlling interest in the acquiree at the acquisition date over the fair values of the identifiable net assets acquired.